Note: This article pertains to setup for the Circle Home, 1st generation, device.

 Note: Entering your name and email in opposite boxes will result in Circle sending you an error (see an example on the right below).

-In the event you reinstall the Circle app, or want to use another device to manage Circle, we'll use this phone number to text you a "passcode" so that you aren't locked out of managing your Circle!
+In the event you reinstall the Circle app, or want to use another device to manage Circle, we'll use this number to text you a "passcode" so that you aren't locked out of managing your Circle!
 Tap Next to move on.

 Non-US Circle setup: The Circle app will automatically detect the regional information setup in the device that you are using to set up your Circle device and insert the country code for you (such as Sweden in the middle screenshot above).
-If the country code that is automatically selected does not match your actual phone number, you may tap on the country flag or phone icon to select the proper country code.
+If the country code that is automatically selected does not match your actual texting number, you may tap on the country flag or icon to select the proper country code.

 Creating family profiles